 The Colormap function is a type of raster data renderer.
-It transforms the pixel values to display the raster data as either a grayscale or a color (RGB) image based on specific colors in a color map file, or based on a color ramp.
-You can use a color map to represent analyzed data, such as a classified image, or when displaying a topographic map (or index color-scanned image).
+It transforms the pixel values to display the raster data as either a grayscale or an RGB color image based on a color scheme or specific colors in a color map file.
+You can use a color map to represent analyzed data, such as a classified image or when displaying a topographic map (or an index color-scanned image).

-Color maps contain a set of values that are associated with colors and are used to display a single-band raster consistently with the same colors.
+Color maps contain a set of values that are associated with colors used to display a single-band raster consistently with the same colors.
 Each pixel value is associated with a color, defined as a set of RGB values.
-Color maps are capable of supporting any bit depth, except float.
-They can also support positive and negative values, and the color maps can contain missing color mapped values.
+Color maps are capable of supporting any bit depth except floating point.
+They also support positive and negative values and can contain missing color mapped values.
 When displaying a dataset with a color map containing missing values, the pixels with those missing values will not be displayed.

-When the Colormap function is used, the dataset will be displayed using the color map renderer or with a specified color ramp.
+When the Colormap function is used, the dataset will be displayed using the color map renderer or a specified color scheme.

-You can also input a *.clr file or *.act file from Adobe Photoshop.
-The .clr file is an ASCII file containing the colormap information for each pixel value on a separate line, formatted as pixel_value and associated red, green, and blue values.
+You can also input a .clr file or an .act file from Adobe Photoshop.
+The .clr file is an ASCII file containing the color map information for each pixel value on a separate line, formatted as pixel_value and associated red, green, and blue values.
 The following is an example of the contents of a .clr file:

 1 255 0 0 2 100 0 100 3 50 200 10 4 45 60 100

 The .act file from Adobe Photoshop is a non-ASCII file.
 The first color in the table has a zero index, and the color is ordered as red, green, and blue.
 Each color is represented by three bytes, one byte each for red, green, and blue.

-If you do not have a colormap and you do not wish to create one, you can choose to use a color ramp to symbolize your values.
+If you don't have a colormap and you don't want to create one, you can choose to use a color scheme to symbolize your values.
 Since there is no specific color tied to each value, this will render your data as if you are using the stretched renderer.

-If the mosaic dataset is served as an image service, the publisher (admin) has the option to serve it using the color map or to convert the color map to an RGB image.
+If a mosaic dataset is served as an image service, the publisher (or administrator) has the option to serve it using the color map or to convert the color map to an RGB image.
 The color map will automatically be converted to RGB when the image service is served using WMS or WCS.